 “Upgrade” means any change or modification to the Facility that increases the nameplate capacity rating of an existing Unit or adds a new unit.

 “Variable Cost Payment” means the payment to Owner for Billable MWh described in Schedule C.

+“Voltage Support” is defined in Appendix A to the CAISO Tariff.

 ARTICLE 2